-GSW School of Nursing Technical Standards Requirements Requirements Standards Examples Acquiring 1.
-Ability to learn in classroom and Acquire, conceptualize and use evidence based fundamental educational settings information from demonstrations and experiences knowledge 2.
-Ability to find sources of knowledge and in the basic and applied sciences, including but not acquire the knowledge limited to information conveyed through online 3.
-Ability to be a life-long learner coursework, lecture, group seminar, small group 4.
-Novel and adaptive thinking activities and physical demonstrations Develop health care solutions and responses beyond that which is rote or rule based Interpreting Ability to observe patient conditions Obtain and interpret information from assessment data and responses to health and illness maneuvers such as assessing respiratory and cardiac Ability to assess and monitor health needs function, blood pressure, blood sugar, neurological status, etc. 3.
-Computational thinking Cognitive load Obtain and interpret information from diagnostic management representations of physiologic phenomena during a comprehensive assessment of patients Obtain and interpret information from assessment of patient's environment and responses to health across the continuum Obtain and interpret for evaluation information about responses to nursing action Translate data into abstract concepts and to understand data- based reasoning
+Requirements Nursing Technical Standards Requirements Standards Evamples Examples Acquiring fundamental knowledge Ability to learn in classroom andeducational settings Ability to find sources ofknowledge andacquire the knowledge Ability to be a life-long learner Novel and adaptive thinking Acquire, conceptualize and use evidence based information from demonstrations and experiencesin the basic and applied sciences, including but notlimited to information conveyed through online coursework, lecture, group seminar, small group activities and physical demonstrations Develop health care solutions and responses beyondthat which is rote or rule based Developing communica tion skills Communication abilities for sensitive and effective interactions with patients (persons, families and/or communities) Communication abilities for effective interaction with the health care team (patients, their supports, other professional and nonprofessional team members Sensemaking of information gathered from communication Social intelligence Accurately elicit or interpret information: medical history and other info to adequately and effectively evaluate a client or patient's condition Accurately convey information and interpretation of information using one or more means of communication (verbal, written, assisted (such as TTY) and/or electronic) to patients and the health care team Effectively communicate in teams Determine a deeper meaning or significance in what is being expressed Connect with others to sense and stimulate reactions and desired interactions Interpreting data Ability to observe patient conditions and responses to health and illness Ability to assess and monitor healthneeds Computational thinking Cognitive load management Obtain and interpret information from assessment maneuvers such as assessing respiratory and cardiacfunction, blood pressure, blood sugar, neurologicalstatus, etc. Obtain and interpret information from diagnostic representations of physiologic phenomena during acomprehensive assessment of patients Obtain and interpret information from assessment of patient's environment and responses to health across the continuum Obtain and interpret for evaluation informationabout responses to nursing action Translate data into abstract concepts and tounderstand data- based reasoning

-Interpreting data 4.
-Ability to observe patient conditions and responses to health and illness 5.
-Ability to assess and monitor health needs 6.
-Computational thinking 7.
-Cognitive load management Obtain and interpret information from assessment maneuvers such as assessing respiratory and cardiac function, blood pressure, blood sugar, neurological status, etc. Obtain and interpret information from diagnostic representations of physiologic phenomena during a comprehensive assessment of patients Obtain and interpret information from assessment of patient's environment and responses to health across the continuum Obtain and interpret for evaluation information about responses to nursing action Translate data into abstract concepts and to understand data- based reasoning Integrating knowledge to establish clinical judgement 1.
-Critical thinking, problem solving and decision making ability needed to care for persons, families and/or communities across the health continuum and within (or managing or improving) their environments in one or more environment of care 2.
-Intellectual and conceptual abilities to accomplish the essential of the nursing program (for example, baccalaureate essentials) 3.
+Integrating knowledge to establish clinical judgement 1.
+Critical thinking, problem solving and decision making ability needed to care for persons, families and/or communitiesacross the health continuum and within (or managing or improving) their environments in one or more environment of care 2.
+Intellectual and conceptual abilities to accomplish the essential of the nursingprogram (for example, baccalaureate essentials) 3.
 Media literacy 4.
-Transdisciplinary 5.
-Design mindset Accomplish, direct and interpret assessment of persons, families and/or communities and develop, implement and evaluate of plans of care or direct the development, implementation and evaluation ofcare Critically assess and develop content that uses new media forms, and to leverage these media for persuasive communication Literacy in and ability to understand concepts across disciplines Represent and develop tasks and work processes for outcomes Incorporating appropriate professional attitudes and behaviors into nursing practice Concern for others, integrity, ethical conduct, accountability, interest and motivation Acquire Interpersonal skills for professional interactions with a diverse population of individuals, families and communities Acquire Interpersonal skills for professional interactions with members of the health care team including patients, their supports, other health care professionals and team members Acquire the skills necessary for promoting change for necessary quality health care Cross-cultural competency Virtual collaboration Maintain effective, mature, and sensitive relationships with clients/patients, students, faculty, staff and other professionals under all circumstances.
-Make proper judgments regarding safe and quality care Function effectively under stress and adapt to changing environments inherent in clinical practice Demonstrate professional role in interactions with patients, intra and inter professional teams Operate in different cultural settings (including disability culture) Work productively, drive engagement, and demonstrate presence as a member of virtual team
+Transdisciplinar y 5.
+Design mindset Accomplish, direct and interpret assessment of persons, families and/or communities and develop, implement and evaluate of plans of careor direct the development, implementation and evaluation of care Critically assess and develop content that uses new media forms, and to leverage these media for persuasive communication Literacy in and ability to understand conceptsacross disciplines Represent and develop tasks and work processes for outcomes Incorporating appropriate professional attitudes and behaviors into nursing practice Concern for others, integrity, ethical conduct, accountability, interest and motivation Acquire Interpersonal skills for professional interactions with a diversepopulation of individuals, families and communities Acquire Interpersonal skills for professional interactions with members of the health care team including patients, their supports, other health careprofessionals and team members Acquire the skills necessary for promoting change for necessary qualityhealth care Cross-cultural competency Virtual collaboration Maintain effective, mature, and sensitive relationships with clients/patients, students, faculty, staff and other professionals under all circumstances.
+Make proper judgments regarding safe and qualitycare Function effectively under stress and adapt to changing environments inherent in clinical practice Demonstrate professional role in interactions withpatients, intra and inter professional teams Operate in different cultural settings (including disability culture) Work productively, drive engagement, and demonstrate presence as a member of virtualteam